1. An overview of IELTS Listening Test

 Try to avoid giving the answers on the answer sheet right at the time you are listening to the audio since you can be distracted or miss the information.
 Moreover, spelling and grammatical errors can be made while doing this process.

-3. Effective techniques in Ielts Listening Test
+3. Effective techniques in IELTS Listening Test

 effective techniques in listening test